core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * Optionally, 'sign_enc_alg', with value the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-   * Optionally, 'sign_alg', with value the Signature Algorithm used to countersign messages in the OSCORE group, encoded as a CBOR text string or integer.
+   * Optionally, 'sign_alg', with value the Signature Algorithm used to sign messages in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * Optionally, 'sign_params', encoded as a CBOR array and including the following two elements: